 Finally, there are situations where migrating is simply not possible or valuable.

-Having a clear path that can help you to assess what is what, and how much effortis needed for each case, is gold.
+Having a clear path that can help you to assess what is what, and how much effort is needed for each case, is gold.
 Literally, because it will allow you to focus on what makes sense, and the right effort and resources.

 The scope of this presentation is to illustrate how we in Percona perform that assessment, and what is our methodology to assist our customer to successfully decide how and if to migrate.

 Introductory-level session for database administrators interested in taking their first steps in migrating an existing Oracle database to PostgreSQL.
 The session may extend beyond its time slot for those who are interested to learn about this topic.

 - What are the steps?